J-shw/Menstrudel/website/_posts/2025-11-04-announcing-menstrudel-v3.2.0.md

 ### What's New
 * **Custom Symptoms** Thanks to the hard work of a new contributor, we now have custom symptoms!
 There are default ones provided, but users can now create and log their own symptoms.
-Go to settings > Logging
+You can manage your custom list under Settings > Logging.

 * **Android Widget** We have our first widget!
 It's only for Android at the moment, and shows the estimated date of your next period.

 * **Hide Pill Screen** You can now hide the pill screen from the navbar!
 Go to settings > Birth control and enable/disable 'Enable Pill Tracking'.

 * **Pain Level Now Optional** Thanks to user feedback, pain level is optional and not selected by default when logging.
 (We also added some more colour to the indicators 🌈)

 * **More Translations** Thanks to the community, the app now has better translation support!